pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ## Chapter 5: Zeros and Ones
 ---

-Finally, after decoding the first four messages, I learned the safehouse's location and name ("blackout").
-I approached the safehouse.
-There wasn't anyone around, so I entered the safehouse.
-It was a dark place.
-Luckily, I brought a flashlight and quickly snapped some images.
+Finally, after decoding the first four messages, you learn the safehouse's location and name ("blackout").
+You approach the safehouse.
+There is no one around, so you enter the safehouse.
+It is a dark place.
+Luckily, you brought a flashlight and quickly snap some images.

 ![binary 1](/portfolio/assets/images/blogs/cryptography/binary1.jpg){:class="img-fluid"}